arabelladonna/Projects/README.md

 Mega Project List
 ========

-The [Two Credits](https://twocredits.co) solutions to Karan Goel's Mega Project List.
+This repo contains Matt Chelen's ([Two Credits](https://twocredits.co)) solutions to Karan Goel's Mega Project List.
 You can find the original Mega Project List repo [here](https://github.com/karan/Projects).

 Included in this repo are solutions to various projects in the following languages: